Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 \[ \frac{dx}{dt} = v_\theta(x, t), \qquad x(0) \sim P_{\text{noise}}, \quad x(1) \sim P_{\text{data}} \]The field induces a flow map \(\phi_t\), and we want \(\phi_1(X)\) to follow \(P_{\text{data}}\) when \(X \sim P_{\text{noise}}\).

-This avoids parameterizing \(\nabla\psi\) directly, but it does not by itself specify which dynamics should connect the endpoints.
+This avoids parameterizing \(\nabla\psi\) directly.
+It learns a transport map indirectly as the endpoint flow \(\phi_1\), but it does not by itself specify which dynamics should connect the endpoints.
 Benamou-Brenier chooses the least-action field; a generic CNF objective only chooses some field whose terminal pushforward is correct.

 So the training question becomes: what conditional dynamics should \(v_\theta\) regress toward?